ryancornett/21stbaptistcatechism/README.md

 5. originalAnswer (string) *The corresponding answer from the 1695 original*

 ### Question #65 Quirk
-In the third scripture reference array for the answer to #65, the proof is not from a verse but from the Psalm title supplied by ancien Hebrew editors.
+In the third scripture reference array for the answer to #65, the proof is not from a verse but from the Psalm title supplied by ancient Hebrew editors.
 This is noted in that reference array as **"Psalm 92 (Hebrew Title)"**.